-The Food Bank Association is incorporated as a non-profit whose mission is to help end hunger in New York State.
-The Association is located in Albany, and works to provide hunger relief in a variety of ways:
+Feeding New York State is incorporated as a non-profit whose mission is to lead a unified effort for a hunger-free New York State.
+Feeding NYS is located in Albany, and works to provide hunger relief in a variety of ways:

 - Partnerships with industry to gain more donations/food for the food banks